 Date: September 22nd, 2012

 Sandra and I got married in Cartagena, Colombia on September 22nd, 2012.
 We had so much fun.
-We chose this location since both of us really liked Cartagena during my first visit to Colombia in 2011.
-Part of the reason we chose a destination wedding was that it seemed like a much better bang for the buck.
-We ended up spending about the same amount as we would in the United States, but had a wedding in a beautiful hotel lasting until 4 am, including a live band, mojitos and rum, ceviche, "crazy hour" (hora loca) with a carnival troop, and even a delivery of late night empanadas.
-Plus, we got the chance to show our guests what a beautiful country Colombia truly is!
+We chose this location since both of us liked Cartagena during my first visit to Colombia in 2011.
+Furthermore, we opted for a destination wedding since it was a much better bang for the buck.
+We ended up spending about the same as a standard wedding in the United States, but held the ceremony in beautiful hotel which we had all to ourselves.
+The ceremony lasted until 4 am, and included a live band, mojitos and bottles of rum, ceviche, "crazy hour" (hora loca) with a carnival troop, and even a delivery of late night empanadas.
+Plus, we had the chance to show our guests what a beautiful country Colombia truly is!

 The next day we took a day trip to Majagua, one of the many of Islas de Rosario.
 After lounging on the beach and a fairly mediocre dish of the typical fried fish and platanos maduros (we had much better on the trip to El Totumo at Playa Victoria) we came back, just in time to get changed.
 We met that evening for a chiva rumba bus.
 This old fashioned party bus took us on a night tour of the city, while a group of vallenato musicians played in the front row, and the tour guide kept passing back bottles of rum and cola for cuba libres.
 There was a bit of dancing on the bus, but to get more, we stopped first in a club outside the old town.
 Sandra's grandma was the life of the party.
 She was rocking out even at over 80 years of age!
 Later on, few of us went for more partying in Tu Candela.